Modes of Transportation – In an Automobile

 - Before leaving, check your rear-view and side mirrors and adjust them if need be to reduce the size of your blind spots.

-- Before changing lanes or turning right or left, quickly turn your head in the direction you want to go in order make sure the lane is free.
+- Before changing lanes, quickly turn your head in the direction you want to go in order make sure the lane is free.

 - Make sure your rear-view and side mirrors are clear, in good condition and properly adjusted.